vpukhanov/urbanite/README.md

 # Urbanite

 Urbanite is a Rails application that provides an alternative interface for Urban Dictionary.
 It uses the Urban Dictionary API to fetch definitions and present them in a clean, dictionary-style format.
-[Try it out on urbanite.pukhanov.ru](https://urbanite.pukhanov.ru).

 ## Setup